emmett-framework/emmett/docs/quickstart.md

     return dict(form=simple_form)
 ```

-As you can see the `Form` class accepts a list of fields for the input, and you can add validators to your fields.
+As you can see the `Form` class accepts a list of fields for the input, and you can add validation to your fields.
 The `Form` class comes with many options, for example you can set an `onvalidation` method to run additional validation besides the fields' requirements.
 You can also customize the form rendering and styling, or generate forms from database tables created with the integrated [DAL](./dal).
 Check out the [Forms chapter](./forms) of the documentation and the [weppy BS3 extension](#) which add bootstrap3 style to your forms.

 Languages and translation